Audrey Amiss: Mental health

 Over the course of her life, Amiss was admitted to psychiatric hospitals on numerous occasions and diagnosed with a number of mental health conditions, including paranoid schizophrenia and bipolar disorder.
 Amiss was often opposed to medical intervention and did not want to be in hospital or on medication.
 Amiss spent time in a number of psychiatric units over the years, and was sectioned in both open and locked wards at Ryhope General Hospital (now Hopewood Park Hospital), Cherry Knowle, Warlingham Park Hospital, Tooting Bec Hospital, South Western Hospital (Nelson Ward), Charles Clinic Chelsea, South London and Maudsley and Elizabeth Ward (St Thomas' Hospital).
 Amiss' time in hospitals was often the result of altercations in public and involved police arrests for civil disturbance.
 In 2000s, Amiss launched an appeal to the Mental Health Review Tribunal which was eventually unsuccessful.

 Amiss described herself as a Mental Health Survivor and was involved with local mental health groups and survivor networks.
 She wrote frequent letters about her sense of mistreatment in hospitals, and her distrust of medical institutions and doctors.
 Amiss is known to have attended at least one mental health demonstration, and organised an exhibition of protest works in 2002 titled Drawings from a Locked Ward ('The Snakepit') featuring painted signs with slogans including "Justice for Lunatics"; "If it Ain't Broke Don't Fix It"; "Stop Psychiatric Oppression".

 Legacy and popular culture

 Audrey Amiss' life is the subject of a feature-length film, Typist Artist Pirate King, written and directed by BAFTA-nominated film maker Carol Morley and produced by Cairo Cannon, which was filmed in November 2021.
 The film imagines a road trip of Amiss and a psychiatric nurse.
 The film was made following Carol Morley's time as a Screenwriting Fellow at Wellcome Trust from 2015, where she encountered Amiss' archive and undertook research to develop the film.

-The film is financed by the BFI, BCP Asset Management, MBK Productions, LipSync and Genesis Entertainment with support from Wellcome and development financing from BBC Films and the BFI.
-The film had its international premiere at Tallinn Black Nights Film Festival in 2022, and will have its UK Premiere at Glasgow Film Festival in March 2023.
+The film is financed by the BFI, BCP Asset Management, MBK Productions, LipSync and Genesis Entertainment, with support from Wellcome and development financing from BBC Films and the BFI.
+The film had its international premiere at Tallinn Black Nights Film Festival in 2022, and had its UK Premiere at Glasgow Film Festival in March 2023.